Bright-Shard/bs/README.md

 Welcome to the... uh...
 BrightSystem?

+It's an x86_64 OS written entirely from scratch, made by yours truly.

 # Project Status

 TLDR: Mid-rewrite and partial disaster!
 Fun!

-`_old` has a functional OS using many great libraries from phil-opp (the guy who made [this](https://os.phil-opp.com/)).
-You can run `cargo r` there and see it (requires QEMU to be installed).
-The code is pretty self-contained because it relies heavily on dependencies, so you can just go check it out yourself.
-It was written for a fantastic OS development forum at my school.
+`_old` has a functional OS using great libraries from [phil-opp](https://os.phil-opp.com/) and a few others.
+The code isn't super well documented, but it's not *too* complicated, so it should be pretty readable.
+It was made for an awesome OS development forum at my highschool.

 Everything else is my WIP dependency-less rewrite.
-It currently just builds a BIOS bootloader that prints the character `a`.
-I'm working on getting it to load a kernel next, and then will port everything from `_old` over to this new one (and then will delete `_old`).
+Right now, it only has a BIOS bootloader that loads a GDT and prints some text to the screen; I'm currently working on adding paging and 64-bit mode to it.
+After that, the plan is to add an ELF loader that will load the kernel into memory (the kernel will be compiled into an ELF).
+The kernel will be nearly copy/paste from the current one in `_old`.

+The new version is extremely well documented, including resources for further research.
+Part of my goal is to make this great demo code for future programmers to reference and learn from.

 # Project Layout

-The root crate is empty, and just contains a build script to create the OS binary.
-Unfortunately in Rust, build scripts can only run code *before* code is compiled, not after.
-However, there are tasks that need to be run after code is compiled;
-the bootloader, for example, has to be converted from an ELF binary to pure binary that isn't in an executable format.
-Thus, the root crate's `build.rs` goes through every module in BS, compiles it, performs any necessary post-compilation tasks, and then leaves the final binary in `target`.

-The bootloader crate contains the BS bootloader.
-It's currently just written with inline assembly and a linker script that starts the code at the right address and adds the BIOS magic word that marks it as a BIOS bootloader.
-As stated above, the crate will get compiled into an ELF executable, which needs to be converted into raw binary before it's run.
-The root crate's build script accomplishes this with `llvm-objcopy`.
+The **root** crate just contains a build script that correctly compiles all of the sub-crates, and a runner that launches BS in
+QEMU.

+The **bootstrapper** crate is what gets loaded from BIOS.
+Unfortunately, BIOS programs are limited to 512 bytes, which is hard to do in a Rust program.
+So the bootstrapper is an extremely small program that just loads the bootloader from disk (without the dumb 512-byte limit) and runs it.

+The **bootloader** crate contains the BS bootloader, which is responsible for all of the setup the kernel needs to run correctly.
+It has to enable memory paging, 64-bit mode (the processor boots into 16-bit mode, believe it or not), and a few other small things that paging and 64-bit mode require to be enabled.
+It then loads the kernel into memory and runs it.
+(Note: Currently, the bootloader is WIP and actually does none of the above.
+It does some of the things that are needed to enable paging and 64-bit mode.
+I'm working on adding paging, then will add 64-bit mode, and then will add code to load the kernel.)

-The kernel crate is currently empty, but will contain all of the code that's currently in `_old`, ported to the new bootloader.
+The **kernel** crate is currently empty, but will contain all of the code that's currently in `_old`, ported to the new bootloader.

+You can go into each crate's folder and read its README for more information.

 # Running BS

-For the old, more functional version with dependencies, go into `_old` and use a standard `cargo r`/`cargo run`.
+For the old, more functional version with dependencies, run `cargo r`/`cargo run` in the `_old` folder.

-For the new version, build the project like normal (`cargo b`/`cargo build`), then run the `bootloader.bin` file in `target`.
+For the new version, just run `cargo r` like normal.

-To do this in QEMU, for example, run: `cargo b; qemu-system-x86_64 -drive format=raw,file=target/bootloader.bin,index=0`.
-Again, the new version is just a WIP BIOS bootloader, so you'll only see the letter `a` printed when running it.
+Both versions run in QEMU, so make sure that's installed first.
+If you want to build and run it manually, the command being used under-the-hood essentially boils down to this: `cargo b; qemu-system-x86_64 -drive format=raw,file=target/os.bin,index=0`.
+For the old version, you'll want to load the file `_old/disk.bin` instead of `target/os.bin`.